-- Attending all Rounds presentations within their assigned group. - Students are expected to have reviewed posted materials and generate a question related to any aspect of the case prior to the Rounds presentation. - Students will select one journal article from an observed presentation to review and complete a classification of the journal type and study design.
+- Attending all Rounds presentations within their assigned group. - Students are expected to have reviewed posted materials and generate a question related to any aspect of the case prior to the Rounds presentation. - Students will select one journal article from one observed presentation to review and complete a classification of the journal type and study design.

 Case Presentation: The student works with members of their assigned D1-D4 team to produce a case presentation.
-The D1 student will have responsibility for answering a basic science question related to the case.
-The question will be generated by the team with the approval of the Group Leader at least three weeks prior to the presentation.
+The D2 student will have responsibility for answering a pathology question related to the case.
+Under the oversight of the D4, the question will be generated by the team, and approved by the Group Leader, at least three weeks prior to the presentation.

-D1 students will complete:
+D2 students will complete:

-- The Basic Science template posted in MUSoD Rounds Web Site, and - Develop a slide or two for the PowerPoint presentation, with highlights from the written Basic Science template. - During a brief (5 minute or less) presentation, the student will orally present the response to the basic science question in the Rounds setting, and answer questions or participate in discussion with faculty and other Rounds attendees. - All assignments used for Rounds must be posted in the MUSoD Rounds Web site by the due date. - Presenters: provide your D4 team leader with your PowerPoint slides and complete your written template. - Observers: post your discussion questions, and classification of one article.
-(Note: Uploaded files are time/date-stamped.
+- The Pathology template posted in the MUSoD Rounds Web Site. - Develop a slide or two for the PowerPoint presentation, with highlights from the written Pathology template. - During a brief (5 minute or less) presentation, the student will orally present the response to the basic science question in the Rounds setting, and answer questions or participate in discussion with faculty and other Rounds attendees. - All assignments used for Rounds must be posted in the MUSoD Rounds Web site by the due date. - Presenters: provide your D4 team leader with your PowerPoint slides and complete your written template. - Observers: post your discussion questions, and classification of article.

+Note: Uploaded files are time/date-stamped.
 Once the deadline has passed, do not delete or modify previously uploaded files.
-Instead, you may upload additional files under a new name.)

-On-line forms exist in MUSoD Rounds Web Site for Classification of Article.
+Instead, you may upload additional files under a new name.
+On-line forms exist in MUSoD Rounds Website for Classification of Article.
 Timelines: Failure to meet the timeline will result in 10% grade reduction for each respective element.